sealink/docker-deploy/README.md

 ## Usage

-Execute `docker-release` in your project directory that contains the Dockerrun.aws.json file.
+Execute `docker-release tag-name` in your project directory that contains the Dockerrun.aws.json file.

 ## Development